zimolzak/birthday-party/list.md

   probably okay.)
 These are fun gifts because it almost doesn't matter what kind you buy.
 They are all different, and they all will work and be interesting to try!

-- **Morse code electronic gizmos**

-    - OK, don't buy this first item.
-I got it for myself as a reward.
-      Look further down the list. ~~K45B CW Modem from K1EL Systems~~

-    - MFJ-419 "CW Elmer," $170.
-Portable gizmo for Morse code practice.
-It interprets what you send and makes up random letters for you to copy.

-    - CW Hotline from [Ham Radio Solutions](https://www.hamradio.solutions).
-This lets you sit anywhere and send Morse code using your radio that sits at home.
-      Probably okay with kit *or* fully assembled. $55--105.

-    - [gigaparts.com](https://gigaparts.com) sells "Scout CPO," $50.
-A
-      code practice oscillator is literally just a speaker that goes "boop," to practice using any Morse code key.

 - **Single lever paddle** for Morse code.